mchez808/treehouse/digital-literacy/super-basic-facts--how-internet-works.md

 A packet isn't an entire web page, or even usually a whole e-mail.
 It's a small chunk of data, like a puzzle piece of the whole picture.
 By breaking data into these small, manageable chunks, many users can transmit data at the same time very quickly.
 In essence, these packets are a way of sharing access to the network, so that no single transmission dominates the pipeline.

-## TCP/IP vs HTTP
+## HTTP vs TCP/IP

 After opening up a web browser and typing in a URL, your browser uses a special protocol called HTTP or Hyper Text Transfer Protocol.
 This is a set of rules for asking for and getting webpages.
+HTTP is how clients and servers transfer webpages on the web.

 But there's an even more basic set of protocols under this, called TCP/IP.
 Which is short for Transmission Control Protocol and Internet Protocol.